Do you disagree with a decision that you received about developmental disability services? You can tell them that you don’t agree by filing an appeal.

 You can file an appeal if:

-- your application for developmental disability services is denied or
+- your application for developmental disability services is denied, or

-- the amount of developmental disability services you are approved for is less than you asked for or
+- the amount of developmental disability services you are approved for is less than you asked for, or

 - your developmental services are reduced or stopped

-There are 2 ways to appeal:
+There are two ways to appeal:

-If Your Services Are Reduced or Stopped
+If Your Services Are Going to Be Reduced or Stopped

-If you get a Notice that your developmental disability services are going to be reduced or stopped, and you want your services to continue at the same level while you appeal:
+If you get a notice that your developmental disability services are going to be reduced or stopped, and you want your services to continue at the same level while you appeal: